vahidAK/PatMat/README.md

     --data_path /gsc/software/linux-x86_64-ubuntu20/ont-guppy_6.3.8/ont-guppy/data/ \
     --trim_strategy dna
 ```
-After basecalling if you have multiple bam files you need to merge them all to a single bam file.
+After basecalling if you have multiple bam files you need to merge them all into a single bam file.
 Bam file must be reference coordinate sorted and indexed.

 ### 1-2 Variant calling from nanopore data using clair3
 Activate the conda environment: